hiveot/hub.capnp/README.md

 ## Audience

-This project is aimed at software developers and system implementors that are working on secure IoT devices.
-Users choose to not run servers on Things and instead use a hub and spokes model which greatly reduces the security risk posted by traditional IoT devices.
+This project is aimed at software developers and system implementors that are working on secure IoT solutions.
+HiveOT users subscribe to the security mandate that IoT devices should be isolated from the internet and end-users should not have direct access to IoT devices.
+Instead all access operates via the Hub.

 ## Objectives